hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 * `ip_set_reference_statement` - (Optional) A rule statement used to detect web requests coming from particular IP addresses or address ranges.
 See [IP Set Reference Statement](#ip-set-reference-statement) below for details.
 * `not_statement` - (Optional) A logical rule statement used to negate the results of another rule statement.
 See [NOT Statement](#not-statement) below for details.
 * `or_statement` - (Optional) A logical rule statement used to combine other rule statements with OR logic.
 See [OR Statement](#or-statement) below for details.
+* `regex_match_statement` - (Optional) A rule statement used to search web request components for a match against a single regular expression.
+See [Regex Match Statement](#regex-match-statement) below for details.
 * `regex_pattern_set_reference_statement` - (Optional) A rule statement used to search web request components for matches with regular expressions.
 See [Regex Pattern Set Reference Statement](#regex-pattern-set-reference-statement) below for details.
 * `size_constraint_statement` - (Optional) A rule statement that compares a number of bytes against the size of a request component, using a comparison operator, such as greater than (>) or less than (<).
 See [Size Constraint Statement](#size-constraint-statement) below for more details.
 * `sqli_match_statement` - (Optional) An SQL injection match condition identifies the part of web requests, such as the URI or the query string, that you want AWS WAF to inspect.
 See [SQL Injection Match Statement](#sql-injection-match-statement) below for details.